robotframework/robotframework/atest/README.rst

 Robot Framework's acceptance tests are executed using the `<run.py>`__ script.
 It has two mandatory arguments, the Python interpreter or standalone jar to use when running tests and path to tests to be executed, and it accepts also all same options as Robot Framework.

-The script itself should always be executed with Python 3.6 or newer.
-Run it with ``--help`` or see documentation in its `source code <run.py>`__ for more information.
+The ``run.py`` script itself should always be executed with Python 3.6 or newer.
+The execution side also has some dependencies listed in `<requirements-run.py>`__ that needs to be installed before running tests.

 To run all the acceptance tests, execute the ``atest/robot`` folder entirely using the selected interpreter.
 If the interpreter itself needs